Browse all

 tinder app

-When Tinder disrupted the dating scene market, many users have gone to love the app for its innovative approach to matchmaking.
+When Tinder disrupted the dating scene market, many users have come to love the app for its innovative approach to matchmaking.

 In 2017, the company invested in its own PWA after three months of development.
 The benefits were instantly observed.
 First, it was able to reduce its data-investment from 30 MB on its native app to only 2.8 MB on the PWA.